nl-software/nl.nlsw.Document/readme.md

 Install-Module -Name nl.nlsw.TestSuite -Scope CurrentUser
 ```

+- The nl.nlsw.Excel module requires the `ExcelDataReader.dll`.
+  The module will automatically install the *ExcelDataReader*
+  library package in the user environment, when needed.

 - The nl.nlsw.SQLite module requires the `System.Data.SQLite.dll`.
   The module will automatically install the *System.Data.SQLite .NET Standard 2.0*
   library package in the user environment, when needed.